-In addition to the application for admission, prospective students must have two official transcripts mailed from the registrar's office, showing all previous college work, to the appropriate office.
+In addition to the application for admission, prospective students must have two official transcripts mailed from the registrar's office, for all previous colleges attended, to the appropriate office.
 If the last school attended was TCU, the appropriate office will obtain the necessary records.